BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 1. Route Cache - when an actor requests to go somewhere a high-level route is generated from describing the overall series of sector-portals to traverse (`PortalGraph` A*).
 If a `FlowField` hasn't yet been calculated then an actor can use the `route_cache` as a fallback to gain a generalist direction they should start moving in.
 Once the `FlowFields` have been built they can swap over to using those more granular paths.
 Additionally changes to `CostFields` can change portal positions and the real best path, so `FlowFields` are regenerated for the relevant sectors that `CostFields` have modified and during the regeneration steps an actor can once again use the high-level route as the fallback

 1. Field Cache - for every sector-to-portal part of a route a `FlowField` is built and stored in the cache.
 Actors can poll this cache to get the true flow direction to their goal.
 A Character Controller/Steering Pipeline is responsible for interpreting the values of the `FlowField` to produce movement - while this plugin includes a Steering Pipeline the reality is that every game has it's own quirks and desires for movement so you will most likely want to build your own Pipeline.
 The real point of this plugin is to encapulsate the data structures and logic to make a `FlowField` which an Actor can then read through it's own implementation.

+Note that the data stored in the caches is timestamped - if a record lives longer than 15 minutes then it is purged to reduce size and improve lookup efficiency.
+When implemnting a steering pipeline/character controller to interpret the `FlowFields` you may need to account for these old routes/paths expiring.

 </details>